ooici/ion-functions/ion_functions/data/README.txt

       hyd_bb_acoustic_pwaves -- calculates HYDAPBB_L1 from the HYDBB
       hyd_lf_acoustic_pwaves -- calculates HYDAPLF_L1 from the HYDLF

+Dissolved Gas Mass Spectrometer (MSP)

+    * msp_functions.py -- calculates all of the L1 and L2 data products associated
+      with the MASSP instrument.
+In addition, it includes all of the functions needed to calculate the necessary auxiliary data products including timestamp and calibration range information.

 Meteorology (MET)

     * met_functions.py -- Covers calculation of the L1 WINDAVG Eastward